michalkmet/xp-orange-number-of-decimal-digits/NOTES.md

 Story3: 3 digits numbers
 As a user, I want to see number of digits (3 digits)
 - ✅ DONE UAT3.1: When I pass 100, then I should see 3
-- ⚠ TODO UAT3.2: When I pass 666, then I should see 3
+- ✅ DONE UAT3.2: When I pass 666, then I should see 3